How to Change Your Car's Oil

 Refer to your owner’s manual for the manufacturer’s recommended oil type, capacity, filter type and oil change intervals.
 Traditionally, it has been recommended that you change oil every 3,000 miles or 3 months, but oil life can be extended, depending on the car and the type of oil used.

 - Remember to check your oil regularly to ensure that it's not too low and to note any changes in consistency or color.
 Clean oil is a light, golden brown color while older, used oil is dark brown or almost black.

 Keep an eye out for any warning lights.
 If you see a “Check Oil” light appear, don’t ignore it.
 It could mean something is not working properly and should be looked at as soon as possible.
 Also, keep an eye out for smoke from your exhaust or any small pools of oil that collect under your vehicle when it is parked.

-While more and more drivers rely on quick-lube shops or their mechanic, completing a do it yourself oil change is relatively simple to do.
+While more and more drivers rely on quick-lube shops or their mechanic, completing a do it yourself oil change is relatively simple.
 Your local True Value hardware store will have the motor oil, oil filter and anything else you need to do it yourself.
 While the process might vary from car to car, this is a general guideline of how to change your oil.

 Step 1.
 Ramp It Up